luissancar/BLEConnect/README.md

 ## BLEConnect

-With komoot BLE Connect, you can enable your BLE device to show navigation instructions for cycling, running and outdoor routes. [https://www.komoot.com/b2b/connect](https://www.komoot.com/b2b/connect)
+With komoot BLE Connect, you enable your BLE device to show navigation instructions for cycling, running and outdoor routes delivered by komoot Apps for Android and iOS. [https://www.komoot.com/b2b/connect](https://www.komoot.com/b2b/connect)

 All you need to implement this is found here: